lueckem/voter-model-CVs/README.md

 # Interpretable Collective Variables of the noisy Voter Model

-This repository contains the code and numerical examples presented in the preprint [arXiv:ToBeInserted](https://github.com/lueckem/voter-model-CVs).
+This repository contains the code and numerical examples presented in the preprint "[Learning Interpretable Collective Variables of the Noisy Voter Model](https://arxiv.org/abs/2307.03491)".

 To run the examples, first download the repository and install the needed Python packages via the command
 ```